 Inside, there’s a conservatory, three fireplaces, a wooden staircase, and extensive wood trim.
 The house is also filled with antique furnishings from the original period, and has a gorgeous, private courtyard with a gazebo and small waterfall.
 Today, the house is available for booking as a venue for weddings, private parties, receptions, and other events.

 The Armstrong house is a 100 year old, four story mansion built in a beautifully restored Italian Renaissance style.
 With sprawling porches and a large grand entrance, it’s not to be missed.
 The house was originally owned by the Armstrong family, and has had three other owners since then.
 In 1935, it became the site of Armstrong Junior College, until the college moved to a larger location, and was bought by Jim Williams who converted it into a high-end antique shop.
 Currently, Bouhan, Williams, & Levy, one of the most prestigious law firms in all of Georgia have occupied the building since 1970.

 Juliette Gordon Low House

 The Juliette Gordon Low House is the birthplace of the founder of the USA Girl Scouts.
 She began the organization in 1912, and now it has over 50 million past and present members.
-The house is owned and operated by Girl Scouts of the USA since it was saved from demolition in the 1950s, and now exists as a National Girl Scout Program Center and a house museum for the general public.
-This beautiful house, and the legacy of Juliette Gordon Low, has made her birthplace one of the most visited historic house museums not only in Georgia, but also in the nation.
+The house is owned and operated by Girl Scouts of the USA.
+It was saved from demolition in the 1950s, and now exists as a National Girl Scout Program Center and a museum for the general public.
+The legacy of Juliette Gordon Low has made her birthplace one of the most visited historic house museums not only in Georgia, but in the nation.

 10 East Oglethorpe Avenue